How to Choose a Ceiling Lift

 5 Tips for Choosing a Home Patient or Ceiling Lift

-Length of Time of Use
+- Length of Time Required for Use

 - Temporary or short-term: to aid in the recovery period or in a transition period of a person’s care strategy.
 A portable lift with track and 2 posts or patient lift may be a good choice in these situations.
 You may be able to rent the lifting system and purchase the sling.

 - Long-term: installing a permanently fixed ceiling track with a permanent or portable ceiling lift is recommend for long term use.
 A portable lifting unit may be removed and used at other locations (such as a family cottage) if needed.

 Consult an occupational or physical therapist or family physician to identify the requirements for the lift to suit the patient’s needs.
 An experienced ceiling/patient dealer would be able to recommend models that satisfy those needs.
 It is important to consider the current and future condition of the user when selecting a lift.

 If you want to be able to use the lift in different rooms, or even take it with you for use in a different home, you will want to select a portable unit.
 A great portable lift will weigh less than 11 lb and will come with an easy carrying handle on the unit.

 A true ceiling lift is installed on the ceiling.
 If your ceiling is not up the task – for example, you live in a rental in which you cannot install the track, or the ceiling is not strong enough to do so – you you will need to use a portable lift with an overhead stand (a track and 2 posts) instead.
 An installed ceiling track may even require a building permit, but a qualified dealer will know whether or not this is required.